google/scaaml/README.md

 ### Dataset and models

-Every SCAAML component rely on a datasets and optional models that you will need to download in the component directory.
-The link to download those are available in the components specific README.md.
+Every SCAAML component relies on a dataset and optional models that you will need to download in the component directory.
+The links to download these are available in the component specific `README.md`.
 Simply click on the directory representing the component of your choice, or the link to the component in the list above.

 ## Publications & Citation